 Before you begin

-- Download the Cloud Endpoints Frameworks library and tools into your app directory as described in Getting Started with Cloud Endpoints.
+- Download the Endpoints Frameworks library and tools into your app directory as described in Getting started with Endpoints Frameworks.

 - Make sure you have properly decorated your API code with the expected frameworks code.

 Generating the client library

 Change directory to the directory containing your API